jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 We first create a reader with a few options (presence of a header, delimimter and encoding).

-We then add a new column do our data frame with a unique ID (because the source data did not have any) - and finally display this data frame using the function *Display*.
+We then add a new column do our data frame with a unique ID (because the source data did not have any) - and finally display this data frame using the function *Display()*.
 Executing the cell (or pressing CTRL+Return) will result in:

 ![Source dataframe in notebook]({{site.baseurl}}/assets/img/posts/2020-09-04-synapse-net-spark/notebook-source-dataframe.png){:width="600px"}

-## Extract dimensions into separate dataframes
+## Extract dimensions into separate data frames

 As we have discussed above, in our cleaning process, we want to extract dimensions from this main source file and only reference IDs.
-So let's extract Subject first.
+So, let's extract Subject first.

 In a new cell, let's use the following code:

 ```csharp
 var subjectDataFrame = inputDataFrame